GPCsolutions/wordpress-google-apps-login/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy login for your Wordpress users by using their Google accounts (uses secure OAuth2, including Multi-factor auth if enabled).
+Simple secure login and user management for Wordpress through your Google Apps domain (uses secure OAuth2, and MFA if enabled)

 == Description ==

-Google Apps Login allows existing Wordpress user accounts to login to the blog by using Google to securely authenticate their account.
+Google Apps Login allows existing Wordpress user accounts to login to the website using Google to securely authenticate their account.
 This means that if they are already logged into Gmail for example, they can simply click their way through the Wordpress login screen - no username or password is explicitly required!

-Login will work for any Google Apps domains plus personal gmail.com emails.
+One-click login will work for the following domains and user accounts:

+1. Google Apps for Business
+1. Google Apps for Education
+1. Google Apps for Non-profits
+1. Personal gmail.com and googlemail.com emails

 Plugin setup requires you to have admin access to any Google Apps domain, or a regular Gmail account, to register and obtain two simple codes from Google.

-**Support and premium features are also available for purchase: eliminate the need for Google Apps domain admins to separately manage WordPress user accounts, and get piece of mind that only authorized employees have access to the company's websites and intranet.**
+**Full support and premium features are also available for purchase:**

+**Eliminate the need for Google Apps domain admins to  separately manage WordPress user accounts, and get piece of mind that only authorized employees have access to the organizations's websites and intranet.**

 **See [http://wp-glogin.com/](http://wp-glogin.com/)**